vproxy-tools/panama-native-interface/README.md

 based on graal c native features:
 Add compilation flag `-fgraal-c-entrypoint-literal-upcall` on the command line, or call `.setCompilationFlag(CompilationFlag.GRAAL_C_ENTRYPOINT_LITERAL_UPCALL)` programmatically to enable this feature.

+> Note that the native-image `CEntryPoint` upcall performance is lower comparing to the Panama upcall.

 To build the native image, you may use the following command: